Full-Time Required Curriculum

 For the JD degree, students who begin their law study in Fall 2018 must earn at least 87 units of course credit, including 49 units in required core courses, plus additional program requirements.
 In the full-time program, required courses are concentrated in the first and second years.

 |Upper Division Courses||Must be completed after first year|

 Additional Program Requirements

-Bar Subjects: students must take a minimum of 15 units of bar subject courses, which may include Civil Procedure II, Community Property, Contracts II, Corporations, Criminal Procedure, Property II, Remedies, Torts II and Wills & Trusts.
+Bar Subjects: students must take a minimum of two California bar subject courses, which include Community Property, Corporations, Remedies, and Wills & Trusts.